 4. Ingredients only available to food scientists.
 Examples include maltol or “natural flavor.”
 Have you ever found maltol (a flavor enhancer added to some foods like pickles) or the elusive and very broad “natural flavor” in the grocery store, nature, or a farmer’s market?
 Yea, me either.

 5. Natural flavors.
 There’s no way to know what a natural flavor is made from or what it is unless the company discloses.

 6. Artificial flavors.
 Artificial flavors also aren’t disclosed and come from non-food sources.
 There’s no way of knowing what those non-food sources are unless the company discloses.

 7. Added vitamins (fortified).
-Synthetic vitamins added to “food” because that food has been stripped and ultra-processed it no longer contains the nutrients it should.
-These vitamins are hard to digest and not the kind of vitamin a food that isn’t ultra-processed (like a pear versus a pear-flavored granola bar) would naturally contain.
+Synthetic vitamins are added to “food” because that food has been stripped of its natural vitamins (due to the overly-processed state of the ingredients).
+Synthetic vitamins, which must be added back to the food to make it sellable, are hard to digest and not the kind of vitamin a food that isn’t ultra-processed would naturally contain (i.e. a pear versus a pear-flavored granola bar).

 While consuming these ingredients every so often may not be harmful, the majority of Americans aren’t “occasionally” consuming these ingredients and foods.
 The majority of Americans are consuming these ingredients in excess: for breakfast, lunch, dinner, and snacks 7 days a week.

 The additives used to make many ultra-processed “foods” may currently be deemed as safe, but is a diet compromised almost entirely of these “foods” (and the ingredients used to make these foods), healthy or safe?
 I personally don’t think so.
 Just how much sodium hexametaphosphate and other additives and preservatives (like sodium benozate) are people consuming on a daily basis and what’s the effect on the body?